clhenrick/portfolio/pages/cv.md

 ## Professional Experience

 ### Google
-**UX Engineer: Data Visualization**
+**UX Engineer II: Data Visualization**
 *September, 2018 – Present*
 San Francisco, CA

 User Experience Engineer focusing on data visualization for the [Google Cloud Platform](https://cloud.google.com/) and other product areas at Google.

-Collaborating with UX and Visual Designers, UX Researchers, Software Engineers, and others to develop internal and external data visualization software for creating highly functional and complex visualizations.
+- Collaborate with UX Designers, UX Researchers, Data Scientists, Program Managers, and Software Engineers in the design process of product development.
+- Create prototypes at varying levels of fidelity for interactive design concepts using modern web standards and technologies such as React, Angular, D3JS, TypeScript, LitElement, (S)CSS, HTML, etc.
+- Make design recommendations pertaining to areas such as accessibility, visual design, and interaction design.
+- Anaylze data and document data transformation pipelines using CoLab/Jupyter Notebooks, SQL, Pandas, Altair.

 ### OmniSci
 **Data Visualization Engineer**